Louis W. Truman: Military service

-In January 1946, Truman was assigned to Headquarters, United States Forces European Theater, Frankfurt, Germany, as Deputy Theater Chief for Special Services.
+In January 1946, Truman was assigned to Headquarters, United States Forces European Theater, at Frankfurt, Germany, as Deputy Theater Chief for Special Services.
 From 1946 to 1948, he was assigned as Secretary, United States Delegation, United Nations Military Staff Committee.
 Truman was a student at the National War College from 1948 to 1949.
-After his graduation from the War College, Truman was a member of the Joint Strategic Planning Group, Office of the Joint Chiefs of Staff at the Pentagon.
+After his graduation from the War College, Truman was a member of the Joint Strategic Planning Group, Office of the Joint Chiefs of Staff, at the Pentagon.

 Two years after the start of the Korean War, Truman commanded the 223rd Infantry Regiment of the 40th Infantry Division from July 1952 to January 1953.
-He saw combat first-hand and later served as Assistant Division Commander of the 2nd Infantry Division until the end of hostilities in July 1953.
-Later that year, he was promoted to the rank of brigadier general and for the next two years, he served as Chief of Staff to Third Army at Fort McPherson, Georgia.
+He saw combat first-hand and later served as assistant division commander of the 2nd Infantry Division until the end of hostilities in July 1953.
+Later that year, he was promoted to the rank of brigadier general and for the next two years, he served Third Army chief of staff at Fort McPherson, Georgia.

-In 1955, Truman was transferred to Naples, Italy, where he was Deputy Chief of Staff – G3/Plans and Operations Officer for NATO's Southern European Command.
-Truman received a promotion to major general in 1956, and with it the Chairmanship of the Military Assistance Advisory Group, Karachi, Pakistan.
+In 1955, Truman was transferred to Naples, Italy, where he was the deputy G-3 for NATO's Southern European Command.
+Truman received a promotion to major general in 1956, and with it the chairmanship of the Military Assistance Advisory Group, Karachi, Pakistan.
 Truman later returned to the United States to take command of the 4th Infantry Division at Fort Lewis, Washington, from 1958 until 1960.
-Subsequently, he was assigned as Deputy Chief of Staff Operations and Training and later as Deputy Commanding General of the United States Continental Army Command at Fort Monroe, Virginia from 1960 to 1962.
-In that same capacity, Truman also commanded Joint Task Force-Four.
+Subsequently, he was assigned as deputy G-3 and later as deputy commanding general of the United States Continental Army Command at Fort Monroe, Virginia from 1960 to 1962.
+In that same capacity, Truman also commanded Joint Task Force Four.

 In 1962, President John F. Kennedy nominated Truman for promotion to lieutenant general and, from 1963 until 1965, he commanded the VII Corps at Kelley Barracks, Stuttgart, Germany.
-His final assignment was his selection by the army's senior leadership to be the Commanding General of the Third United States Army, at Fort McPherson.
+His final assignment was his selection by the army's senior leadership to be the commanding general of the Third United States Army, at Fort McPherson.
 Truman commanded the Third Army for two years until his retirement on August 1, 1967.